Waterford's African-American Experience & Timeline

 Written by Bronwen and John Souders for the Waterford Foundation.

-A simple one-room school on a shady street, a picturesque frame church overlooking a mill, tilting tombstones in a segregated cemetery.
+A simple one-room school, a frame church overlooking a mill, tombstones in a segregated cemetery.
 These are the most evocative monuments that remain of African-Americans who for 150 years made up a quarter of this old village-and contributed immeasurably to the building, the life, and the character of Waterford.
 They are all gone now-along with nearly all of the old white families-but their descendants cherish stories of a rich and remarkable past in this unusual Southern town.

 By the early 1800s, Waterford was home to several free black families.
 Some owned their own homes.
 A number learned to read and write in defiance of Virginia laws prohibiting the teaching of African Americans.
 One, Nathan Minor, was buying' a half quire (12 pages) of writing paper in 1816.
 In 1854 he wrote out his own will, a rarity for black people of the time.
 It was witnessed by three white men, two of them Quakers.